hei-school/cc-d4-rice-cooker-ci-micael-jerry/README.md

 ### Prerequisites

-Make sure you have maven, java and k installed
+Make sure you have maven, java and kotlin installed

 ### Kotlin Coding Conventions